drkskwlkr/oauth-helper/README.md

 ## Author

-Created to solve the OAuth token management pain during API development and testing.
+Created by drkskwlkr to solve the OAuth token management pain during API development and testing.

 ---

 **Privacy Note**: This tool does not collect, store, or transmit any personal information or API credentials to external servers.
-All OAuth operations occur directly between your browser and the OAuth provider (e.g., Google).
+All OAuth operations occur directly between your browser and the OAuth provider.
 Credentials are stored temporarily in PHP sessions and cleared when you close your browser.